michael-nix/Other/BADMATH/A Slower, Less Accurate Error Function.md

 \end{aligned}
 ```

-Which is always fun, since we always get the original Gaussian back (this is where Hermite polynomials come from).
+Which is always fun, since we get the original Gaussian back (this is where Hermite polynomials come from).
 We then take the Fourier transform of both sides,

 ```math
 j\omega F(\omega) = -\frac{j}{\sigma^2} \frac{\mathrm{d}}{\mathrm{d}\omega} F(\omega)